percwg/perc-wg/double/draft-ietf-perc-double.md

 Distributor are referred to as the extra envelope.
 The sender uses the end-to-end key to encrypt the payload and authenticate the payload + initial envelope, which using an AEAD cipher results in a slight longer new payload.
 Then the sender uses the hop-by-hop key to encrypt the new payload and authenticate the initial envelope, extra envelope and the new payload.
+Also to note, the "Associated Data" input (which excludes header extensions ) to the inner crypto differs from [@!RFC7714] construction.
+This shouldn't typically impact the strength of e2e integrity given the fact that there doesn't exist header extensions defined today that needs e2e protection.
+However, if future specifications define header extensions that needs e2e integrity protection, the input to inner transform may be modified to consider including the header extensions.

 The Media Distributor has the hop-by-hop key so it can check the authentication of the received packet across the initial envelope,